Rainymood/rainymood.github.io/_posts/2025-01-02-advent-of-code-2024-in-rust.md

 I know I did a terrible job explaining the ownership system, but this makes it somewhat understandable from a Pythonista perspective, I think.

-# I am learning on ChatGPT quite a bit and it’s great
+# I am using ChatGPT quite a bit and it’s great (so far)

-I am using chatgpt to write a lot of code
+I output a lot of code with ChatGPT.

-I was always a bit skeptical but man chat gpt is a big help.
+I was always a bit skeptical but I have to admit it is a big help.

 Yes, I am writing a lot of shitty code.
-No it might not be the best code. but it is code that works and the output that I am able to output with chatgpt is like 10x the normal speed at which I can develop.
+No it might not be the best code.
+But it is code that works and if I can output 10x the code at half the quality, I guess it is still a win?

-for me, the learning curve now is producing working rust code, not writing the best rust code. for me, good is now working. whether I wrote it or whehther chatgpt wrote it.
+For me, the challenge or learning curve is producing **working** rust code, not writing the best rust code.

+For me, good now means working, whether I wrote it or ChatGPT wrote it.

-Honestly this is what we do write?
-We write tests that fix our behaviour and then we write code to make it pass. but there are many versions of the code that make it pass so, wy not have chatgpt write another one?
+When you think about it we write tests that fix down some behaviour and then we write code to make the tests pass.
+But there are many versions of the code that make the tests pass, so why not have ChatGPT write some?

-honestly, chatgpt thinks betterof the edge cases than i do.

-computers don’t make mistakes, humans do
+If I'm really honest sometimes ChatGPT thinks of more edge cases than I do.
+Computers don't make mistakes, humans do.

-im finally seeing the power of chatgpt.

 Honestly, ChatGPT is really great.
 Especially for fighting WITH the borrow checker.
 Inputting an Error gives me some explainer in normal people language that a noob like me can work with.

 ChatGPT shouldn’t become a crutch that I should lean on too heavily.

 But at the same time people use Google as a crutch as well.
 It works, for me, now.

 # I struggled with and learned how and when to use references